The 6 Best Lexus IS300 Performance Mods

 Jake is a founder of 8020 Media and TuningPro.
 He has over a decade of experience in the automotive industry including parts sales, writing, DIY modifications & repairs, and more.
 Jake is currently converting his N54 to a single turbo and building a Miata track car.
 He’s an experienced, hands-on automotive enthusiast who delivers in-depth, well-researched content.

 First gen models utilized the 2JZ-GE engine, the non-turbo version of the legendary 2JZ-GTE, which is a 3.0L straight-six producing 217hp and 218lb-ft. of torque.
-Third-gen models added forced induction with the 8AR-FTS engine, a 2.0L turbocharged inline-4 producing 241hp and 258lb-ft. of torque.
+Third-gen models added forced induction via a smaller 2.0L turbocharged inline-4 producing 241hp and 258lb-ft. of torque.

 - Intake